solzilberman/solzilberman/README.md

 # 📜 About Me
 🔬 Computer Science PhD Student at MSU <br>
-🚗 Currently researching how to develop trustworthy learning-enabled autonomous systems, specifically those that operate in the physical world. <br>
+🚜 Currently researching how to develop trustworthy learning-enabled autonomous systems. <br>
 🚀 Passionate about space exploration and [cellular automata](https://solzilberman.github.io/reactGameofLife/)!<br>
 🏠 Learn more about me on my [homepage](https://solzilberman.github.io/).
 <!---